6 vintage watch terms you should know that will save you lots of headache

 An example of service papers.
 Note how it discloses polishing.

-This is where the vintage watch term, though not a term limited to vintage watches, comes into play.
-The reason service history is especially key for vintage watches is two-fold.
+The reason why service history is especially key for vintage watches is two-fold.
 Firstly, a vintage watch that has not been serviced could mean you will be hit with a massive service bill in the wake of your purchase.
 With each passing year, the availability of proper service parts for vintage watches decreases and therefore the cost of service increases.

 Secondly, and potentially even more costly, is if a watch has been serviced poorly.
-And poorly does not just mean being serviced by a watchmaker who does not know what they are doing.
-Poorly also means a watch has been serviced without consideration for what ultimately maximises the value of your vintage watch: originality.
-With a clear service history, you can have a clear sense of how a vintage watch has been maintained over the years.
+And poorly does not just mean being serviced by a watchmaker who doesn’t know what they’re doing.
+It could also mean that the watch has been serviced without consideration for what ultimately maximises the value of your vintage watch: originality.
+With a decent service history, you can have a clear sense of how a vintage watch has been maintained over the years.

 Refinished, relumed, re… anything